google/WebFundamentals/src/content/en/updates/2017/12/modulepreload.md

 </head>
 ```

-## So does this mean that modules are fast now?
+## Does preloading modules help performance?

 Preloading can help in maximizing bandwidth usage, by telling the browser about what
 it needs to fetch so that it's not stuck with nothing to do during those long roundtrips.